WV Economic Development: Expedited Permitting Process

 Is grant administration for LED an eligible expense on Site Readiness Matching Grants?

 No, any administration costs incurred by the applicant should be covered by the applicant and is not reimbursable.

 ||The Apprenticeship In Motion (AIM) program promotes and expands registered nontraditional apprenticeship activity in the Mountain State.
 This working group of partners identify, standardize and develop courses that are needed statewide to increase the number of registered apprenticeship programs and improve the capacity of the traditional providers to better serve the apprenticeship model.

-The AIM program hosts summits to train companies and small businesses in the West Virginia on how to integrate the apprenticeship model into their human resource practices.
+The AIM program hosts summits to train companies and small businesses in West Virginia on how to integrate the apprenticeship model into their human resource practices.
 Summit attendees hear from senior business leaders from across the country about why apprenticeship has been an effective training model in their workplaces.

 2018 Summit Presentations